Distraction Clouds Fury Camp Before April 11 Return

 Why the Sideshow is important

 Shouting about respect in a hallway does nothing to fix the technical flaws Oleksandr Usyk exposed over twenty-four rounds.
-If the Fury camp continues to prioritize these manufactured personal grudges over the tactical demands of a world-class training camp, April 11 won’t be a resurrection.
+If the Fury camp continues to prioritize these manufactured personal grudges over a world-class training camp, April 11 won’t be a resurrection.

 Click here to subscribe to our FREE newsletter